rtomasa/MkDocs_RePlay/docs/alphaplayer.md

 ## Usage Notes

 > **Note:**
-> Alpha Player is focused on Raspberry Pi devices and is actively developed for RePlay OS.
+> Alpha Player is focused on Raspberry Pi devices and is actively developed for RePlayOS.
 > It is *not guaranteed* to work on other platforms or general Linux systems.

 ---